 The it was my turn at the sickness.

-And I too was simultaneously emotionally and physically purging.
-I was now in Rob’s shoes.
+I too was simultaneously emotionally and physically purging.

 I mourned out my bones, out of my skin, out of my heart – and of course out of my gut.

-Like the Barenaked Ladies song, I too am the type of person who laughs at a funeral, and this definitely felt like one.
+I’m laughing because like the Barenaked Ladies song, I too am the kind of person who laughs at a funeral, and this definitely felt like one.

-Between bouts of running to the bathroom, I was holding myself, rocking back and forth, singing “Jesus loves me, this I know” and “I’ve got peace like a river in my soul” and “My God is an awesome God”.
+Between bouts of running to the bathroom, I was holding myself, rocking back and forth, singing “Jesus loves me, this I know” and “I’ve got peace like a river in my soul” and “My God is an awesome God” in two part harmony I learned in summer camp.

 (Okay, now I am laughing because it was actually pretty hilarious).